-- 6.1 The public consultation on the proposed methodology for determining reference prices shall be launched by the NRA or, where appropriate, by the TSO once the Tariff NC enters into force. - 6.2 The documentation relevant for the public consultation shall be detailed. - 6.3 This documentation shall be published in the official language(s) of the Member State and in English. - 6.4 This documentation shall consist of: - i. the assessment of the proposed cost allocation methodology against the specified circumstances influencing its choice; - ii. the relevant input data necessary for the calculation of tariffs pursuant to the proposed methodology; - iii. the results of the application of the cost allocation test, including, in case of the deviation between the two cost allocation ratios, its extent as well as the explanation and justification for this extent; - iv. at least one methodology counterfactual accompanied by the same information as foreseen for the chosen cost allocation methodology, except in the case where postage stamp is used as the primary methodology. - 6.5 After the close of the public consultation the NRA shall fix or approve the proposed cost allocation methodology.
+- 6.1 The public consultation on the proposed methodology for determining reference prices shall be launched by the NRA or, where appropriate, by the TSO once the Tariff NC enters into force. - 6.2 This documentation shall be published in the official language(s) of the Member State and in English. - 6.3 This documentation shall consist of: - i. the assessment of the proposed cost allocation methodology against the specified circumstances influencing its choice; - ii. the relevant input data necessary for the calculation of tariffs pursuant to the proposed methodology; - iii. the results of the application of the cost allocation test, including, in case of the deviation between the two cost allocation ratios of >10%, an explanation and justification for the extent of the deviation; - iv. at least one methodology counterfactual accompanied by the same information as foreseen for the chosen cost allocation methodology, except in the case where postage stamp is used as the primary methodology. - 6.4 After the close of the public consultation the NRA shall fix or approve the proposed cost allocation methodology or, unless the NRA has decided to adopt the counterfactual methodology. - 6.5 The decision of the NRA shall be accompanied by a detailed explanation and reasoned justification for the choice of cost allocation methodology to be used. - 6.6 Such detailed explanation and reasoned justification shall take account of the information in relation to: - i. circumstances criteria, - ii. the results of the cost allocation test, - iii. the methodology counterfactual,

-- 6.6 The decision of the NRA shall be accompanied by the detailed explanation and the reasoned justification for the choice of the cost allocation methodology. - 6.7 Such detailed explanation and reasoned justification shall take account of the information in relation to: - i. circumstances criteria, - ii. the results of the cost allocation test, - iii. the methodology counterfactual, - iv. responses to the public consultation - 6.8 The NRA shall review and update the detailed explanation and the reasoned justification for the choice of the cost allocation methodology at least every 4 years. - 6.9 The NRA shall conduct the public consultation on any changes proposed as a result of such review. - 6.10 The NRA shall approve the proposed changes after the close of the public consultation.
+- iv. responses to the public consultation - 6.7 The NRA shall review and update the detailed explanation and the reasoned justification for the choice of the cost allocation methodology at least every 4 years. - 6.8 The NRA shall conduct a public consultation following each review on any changes proposed as a result of such review. - 6.9 The NRA shall approve the proposed changes after the close of the public consultation.